 Car seat safety is one of the most important things to be aware of when you are expecting little ones in your family.
 Did you know that 4 out of 5 car seats aren’t installed or used properly?
-Understanding some of the key tips to be car seat ready can keep your family safer according to Saarah Samadani CEO New Bloom Media & Child Passenger Safety Technician.
+Understanding some of the key baby car seat safety and installation tips can keep your family safer according to Saarah Samadani CEO New Bloom Media & Child Passenger Safety Technician.
 Read on for her tips!

 1. Read the manual